nicklockwood/StandardPaths/README.md

 This method returns YES if the string has a -568h suffix and NO if it doesn't.

-    - (CGFloat)scaleFromSuffix;

-This method returns the image scale value for a file path as a floating point number, e.g. 2.0f if the file includes an -hd suffix (on iPhone only) or @2x suffix and 1.0f if it doesn't.

 UIKit swizzling
 -----------------

-By default, StandardPaths swizzles some UIKit methods to make some of the pseudo-standards that it implements work more simply and automatically.
+By default, StandardPaths swizzles some UIKit and AppKit methods to make some of the pseudo-standards that it implements work more simply and automatically.
 If you don't want this behaviour then don't panic, you can disable it by adding the following pre-compiler macro to your build settings:

     SP_SWIZZLE_ENABLED=0

 Or if you prefer, add this to your prefix.pch file:

     #define SP_SWIZZLE_ENABLED 0

 Before you do that though, be reassured that the swizzling that StandardPaths does is minimal and quite safe.
 It always calls the originally swizzled method and merely acts as a buffer to insert some additional intelligence beforehand.
 It doesn't break UIImage caching, or cause any other nasty side effects like some solutions out there.

 The swizzled methods are as follows:

-    [UIImage imageWithContentsOfFile:];
+    [UIImage -initWithContentsOfFile:];
-    [UIImage imageNamed:];
+    [UIImage +imageNamed:];
+    [NSImage -initWithContentsOfFile:];
+    [NSImage +imageNamed:];

 These methods are swizzled to automatically support images with the -hd and -568h suffixes.
 See the Image file suffixes section for details.

-    [NSBundle loadNibNamed:owner:options:];
+    [NSBundle -loadNibNamed:owner:options:];
-    [UINib nibWithNibName:bundle:];
+    [UINib -nibWithNibName:bundle:];
-    [UIViewController loadView];
+    [UIViewController -loadView];

 These methods are all swizzled for the same reason: to automatically load nib files that are suffixed with -568h on an iPhone 5, saving you from having to perform a check at runtime.